-Coronavirus spreads in three continents; markets brace for global recession
+Coronavirus spreads in three continents; $5 trillion wiped off markets

 In addition to stockpiling medical supplies, governments ordered schools shut and canceled big gatherings to try to halt the flu-like disease known as COVID-19.

-U.S. President Donald Trump’s administration was considering invoking special powers to expand production of protective gear, two officials told Reuters.
+U.S. President Donald Trump’s administration was considering invoking special powers to expand production of protective gear.

-In Europe, France’s number of reported cases doubled, Germany warned of an impending epidemic and Greece, a gateway for refugees from the Middle East, announced tighter border controls.
+In Europe, France’s reported cases doubled, Germany warned of an impending epidemic and Greece, a gateway for refugees from the Middle East, announced tighter border controls.

-The death toll in Italy, Europe’s worst-hit country, rose to 17 and the number of people who tested positive for the illness increased by more than 200 to 655.
+Switzerland joined countries banning big events while the death toll in Italy, Europe’s worst-hit country, rose to 17 and the number testing positive increased by more than 200 to 655.

 Germany has about 45 cases, France about 38 and Spain 23, according to a Reuters count.

-Tedros told reporters in Geneva that Iran, Italy and South Korea were at a “decisive point” in their efforts to prevent a wider outbreak.
+Tedros told reporters that Iran, Italy and South Korea were at a “decisive point” in efforts to prevent a wider outbreak.

-South Korea has the most cases outside China, and reported 256 new infections on Friday, bringing its total infections to 2,022.
+South Korea has the most cases outside China.
+It reported 571 new infections on Friday, bringing the total to 2,337.
+The outbreak, which has killed 13 people in South Korea, has also dented President Moon Jae-in’s popularity, a poll showed.

 The head of the WHO’s emergency program, Dr Mike Ryan, said Iran’s outbreak may be worse than realized.
 It has suffered the most deaths outside China - 26 from 245 reported cases.